edqx/dishwasher/README.md

 - [Parsing API](#parsing-api) - for parsing an entire XML document at runtime.
 - [Populate API](#populate-api) - for mapping an XML document to a given struct.
-- [Comptime Parsing API](#comptime-parsing-api) - for parsing an entire XML document at compile time.
+- [Comptime Parsing and Populate API](#comptime-parsing-and-populate-api) - for parsing an entire XML document at compile time.
 - [Scanner API](#scanner-api) - for iterating through XML symbols from a slice or reader.

 ### Parsing API